ScriptEdcurriculum/shakespeare_Adv/README.md

 ####What am I going to do:

-In this step, you will step into the role of an architect and create an API used by your website to retreive jokes from the service.
+In this step, you will step into the role of an architect and create an API used by your website to retreive insults from the service.
 The API will need to specify the inputs and the output, as well as mocking the expecting output (pretending to be the server and returning an output).

 ####Creating Mock Endpoint
 1. Go to [mockable.io](https://www.mockable.io/)
 2. Click "Try Now"
 3. Select "DEFINE A NEW REST API"
 4. Creating an endpoint
   1. Set Path - Set the path you want to hit to get the list of Shakespearean insults.
 This shouldn't have any spaces and should describe the data the user is fetching.
-Something like "insults" or "shakespeare" would make sense.
+Something like "insults", "jokes", or "shakespeare" would make sense.
   2. Set Verb - The verb is just the type of HTTP request we want to make.
 We'll be using the GET verb because we're just fetching data from the backend.
 If we wanted to store data in the backend we'd probably use the POST verb.
   3. Set Response Body - This is what the backend will return to us when we make a request to this endpoint.
 Try pasting in the following JSON (JavaScript Object Notation):